-In-toeing (pigeon-toed) is common in young children with causes being at the hip, below the knee or the feet.
+In-toeing (pigeon-toeing) is common in young children with aetiologies isolating to the hip, below the knee or the feet.
 Clinical assessment can determine which is the most likely.
 Most resolve by 10 years of age.
 Referral guidelines are available.

-The three common cause of in-toeing in young children are ‘rotated’ thigh bone (persistent femoral anteversion), ‘rotated’ lower limb below the knee shin (tibial torsion) and curved foot (metatarsus adductus).
+The three common causes of in-toeing in young children are rotation of the thigh bone (persistent femoral anteversion), rotation of the lower limb below the knee (tibial torsion) and curving of the foot (metatarsus adductus).
 The changes as a normal variant are usually symmetrical.
 Extreme or asymmetrical changes warrant concern and referral for further opinion.

 Hips - Persistent Femoral Anteversion - the rotation involves the whole leg and gait observation will show an apparent inward rotation of entire leg.
 This is common between 3 and 8 years of age and most commonly affects girls more than boys (2:1).
 The rotation is most obvious when the child is able to sit in a ‘w’ position on the floor (photo below).

-- Changes are extreme or persistent or there is a rigid foot.
+- Changes are persistent or there is a rigid foot.

-- There are functional problems (clumsy and prone to falling).
+- There are functional problems (child clumsy and prone to falling).